Ariel Laur is a music aficionado, but not quite an audiophile, who specializes in product reviews.

-How to Connect the Echo Dot to External Speakers
+How to Connect an Amazon Echo Dot to External Speakers With an Aux Cable

 The Echo Dot is an amazing invention!
 It is a smart speaker that enables a voice-controlled personal assistant service known as “Alexa.”
 Alexa offers a seemingly endless multitude of functions.
 It can give you the current news, order an Uber taxi, turn lights on and off, play music, and so much more.
 The software is being updated continuously to add even more features.